We've come a long way in the last four years. Come read about our journey!

 In May 2015, four-week-old Scooter and her sister Minnie were found in a split limb of a tree following a storm in Washington, MO.
 A friend of mine, Julia, took them in to care for them and find them a home.
 My ex-partner, Dakota, who had just moved to Iowa for work, wanted to get two cats to add to his new home.
 It seemed like fate, so I called Julia and arranged a pickup time......

-I'm a 26-year-old from Washington, Missouri.
-The main thing that the instagram crowd knows about me is that I'm a medical student.
-I'm in my 4th year doing clinical rotations, and if all goes according to plan, I'll graduate from Kansas City University in May 2019 and become a doctor.
-There's a lot more to me than just being a med student, although that does currently take up a large portion of my life!
+I'm a 27-year-old from Washington, Missouri.
+When visiting the scoot.butt instagram page, one the most frequently mentioned things about me is that I’m in the medical field.
+I am a newly minted doctor, having graduated from Kansas City University in the Class of 2019.
+I will be a primary care internal medicine resident at Washington Univeristy/Barnes-Jewish Hospital from 2019-2022.
+There's a lot more to me than just being a medical professional, although that does currently take up a large portion of my life!

 What We're up to Now